Updated: Jun 5

 Most of us hate interviews.
 We hate the idea of them and the experience.
 We're afraid of them.
 But interviews don't have to be intimidating.
 When you have the right mindset and prepare in advance, they really can help direct you along your career path.
 Whether you get the job or not.

-1) It's Not An Interrogation, It's a Conversation
+1) It's Not An Interrogation.
+It's a Conversation

 Interviews are a conversation between two parties that have valuable information to share.
 It's not an interrogation.
 You've done nothing wrong.
-(And if you have done something wrong I want to know what you learned from it.)
+(And if you have done something wrong, I want to know what you learned from it.)

-Relax a bit (but not too much) and remember... you're not the only one approaching this conversation with a hope and a fear...
+Relax a bit (but not too much) and remember, you're not the only one approaching this conversation with a hope and a fear.

 2) You're Not the Only One with a Hope and a Fear

 This perspective was taught to me by Faye Thorek, who mentored me through the world of recruiting and beyond.
-I've shared it endless times over the years to put things into perspective for nervous candidates.
+I've shared it countless times over the years to put things into perspective for nervous candidates.

-You're not the only one who's afraid and hopeful.
+Here it is-- you're not the only one who's afraid and hopeful.
+So is your interviewer.

-If you want to do well in the interview, you have to address their hopes and fears.
+So, if you want to do well in the interview, you have to address their hopes and fears.

-So how do you address the interviewer's hopes and fears?
+How do you address the interviewer's hopes and fears?

-3) You're Not Defending Yourself, You're Sharing Relevant Stories
+3) You're Not Defending Yourself.
+You're Sharing Relevant Stories

 You ease their fears and increase their hopes by sharing relevant stories that highlight your capabilities and past achievements.

-To excel at this you need to prepare a series of relevant stories from your experience and tie them to the needs of the job.
+To excel at this, you need to prepare a series of relevant stories from your experience and tie them to the needs of the job.

 Bianca Andreescu didn't just arrive at the game against Serena Williams and win.
 She practiced relentlessly, continuously, over many years.
 I'm not saying this is a long game taking years to prepare.
 A few practice runs make all the difference and will increase your confidence and sense of control.

 Here are some of the ways you can practice: